 Alarm fatigue in nursing is a real thing.
 It occurs when nurses become desensitized to the sound of patient alarm systems.
-According to the University of Texas, Arlington, alarm fatigue in nursing often occurs because of “the sensory overload and desensitization that clinicians experience when exposed to an excessive amount of alarms.”
+According to the American Association of Critical-Care Nurses, alarm fatigue is the sensory overload when clinicians are exposed to an excessive number of alarms.
+This can lead to nurses missing alarms.

 Over the years, alarm fatigue has become one of the top 10 issues in acute care settings, particularly among technology hazards.
 In 2014, the Joint Commission mandated that alarm fatigue management become a primary National Patient Safety Goal.